Lewis Fry Richardson: Weather forecasting

-[A play on two lines of Augustus De Morgan's poem Siphonaptera, "Great fleas have little fleas upon their backs to bite 'em, / And little fleas have lesser fleas, and so ad infinitum."
+[A play on two lines of Augustus De Morgan's poem Siphonaptera: "Great fleas have little fleas upon their backs to bite 'em, / And little fleas have lesser fleas, and so ad infinitum."
 (A Budget of Paradoxes, 1915).
-De Morgan's lines themselves reword two lines of Jonathan Swift's satirical poem "On Poetry: A Rapsody" of 1733.]
+De Morgan's lines themselves reword two lines of Jonathan Swift's 1733 satirical poem "On Poetry: A Rapsody".]

 Richardson's attempt at numerical forecast

 One of Richardson's most celebrated achievements is his retroactive attempt to forecast the weather during a single day—20 May 1910—by direct computation.
-At the time, meteorologists performed forecasts principally by looking for similar weather patterns from records, and then extrapolating forward.
+At the time, meteorologists made forecasts principally by looking for similar weather patterns from records and extrapolating.
 Richardson attempted to use a mathematical model of the principal features of the atmosphere, and use data taken at a specific time (7 AM) to calculate the weather six hours later ab initio.
 As meteorologist Peter Lynch makes clear, Richardson's forecast failed dramatically, predicting a huge 145 hPa rise in pressure over six hours when the pressure actually was more or less static.
-However, detailed analysis by Lynch has shown that the cause was a failure to apply smoothing techniques to the data, which rule out unphysical surges in pressure.
-When these are applied, Richardson's forecast is revealed to be essentially accurate—a remarkable achievement considering the calculations were done by hand, and while Richardson was serving with the Quaker ambulance unit in northern France.
+But detailed analysis by Lynch has shown that the cause was a failure to apply smoothing techniques to the data, which rule out unphysical surges in pressure.
+When these are applied, Richardson's forecast is essentially accurate—a remarkable achievement considering the calculations were done by hand while Richardson was serving with the Quaker ambulance unit in France.